sebvc/winget-script/README.md

-> **Important update!**
->
-> I'm no longer actively maintaining this due to moving to macOS as my daily OS.

 # What's this?

+An installation guide for Winget on Windows 10 LTSC which can be found below.
-In this repo I maintain a list ([winget.ps1](https://github.com/muradbuyukasik/winget-script/blob/main/winget.ps1)) of software I may install on a fresh installation of Windows 10 using Winget, and an installation guide for Winget on Windows 10 LTSC which can be found below.
++ The author of the original forked repo maintained a list ([winget.ps1](winget.ps1)) of software they may install on a fresh installation of Windows 10 using Winget, I will update this to reflect my usecase in the future.

 # Installing Winget on Windows 10 LTSC (IoT) manually